boyfer/best-practices/README.md

-# Best Practices - (Java / PostgreSQL / Spring / Hibernate)
+# Best Practices - (PostgreSQL / Java / Spring / Hibernate)

 Some best practices that are useful in this stack.